alsmola/graphgrc/scf/bcd-10-telecommunicationsservicesavailability.md

-# SCF - %!S(string=BCD-10 - Telecommunications Services Availability)
+# SCF - BCD-10 - Telecommunications Services Availability
 Mechanisms exist to reduce the likelihood of a single point of failure with primary telecommunications services.
 ## Mapped framework controls
 ### NIST 800-53